ONLYOFFICE/office-js-api/Word/ApiChart/Methods/SetHorAxisLablesFontSize.md

 # SetHorAxisLablesFontSize

-Specifies font size for the labels of the horizontal axis.
+Specifies font size for labels of the horizontal axis.

 ## Syntax